opalmedapps/opal-listener/README.md

 #### ESLint

 This project uses ESLint to statically analyze its source code.
-It has been configured to only analyze new files in the context of strangler fig (i.e. to ignore files in the `listener` folder).
+It has been configured to only analyze new files in the context of strangler fig (i.e. to ignore legacy files in the `listener` and `legacy-registration` folders).

-The rules for this project use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) as a base, with additional rules set based on our preferred style and convention.
+For a full list of the ESLint plugins and rules configured in this project, see [eslint.config.js](./eslint.config.js).

 Follow the steps below to enable ESLint in your IDE.